How Fees Are Determined

 - A Main Campus undergraduate student taking 7 graduate or Law units/hours, or more, will be charged a differential fee equal to the difference between the undergraduate and graduate or Law full-time instructional fee.

-International Student Fee: This fee applies to any enrolled student who does not hold U.S. citizenship, permanent resident, Asylee or Refugee status.
+- International Student Fee: This fee is $125.00 and applies to any enrolled student who does not hold U.S. citizenship, permanent resident, Asylee or Refugee status.
 Students with a primary program identified as distance learning are exempt from this fee.
 Contact the UC International Office for more details regarding this fee and what it supports at (513)556-4278 or firstname.lastname@example.org.

 - Students active in only 1 career, 1 program and 1 plan will have tuition and fees calculate using this career/program/plan.

 - Students active in only 1 career with multiple programs and 1 plan in each program will have tuition and fees calculate using the primary program.
 The primary program is usually the first confirmed program or oldest active program on the student’s record.

 - For students active in more than 1 career (undergraduate, graduate, law, or medicine), the system will look at the student’s enrollment in each career for the term.
 Enrollment of 7, or more, units/hours in higher career(s) will be used to determine the primary academic career which will then determine academic program, academic plan, and academic sub-plan.
 Tuition and fees will be calculated based on this determination.